-Powerful Cyclone Mocha floods streets, cuts communications in western Myanmar, at least 3 killed
+Powerful Cyclone Mocha floods homes, cuts communications in western Myanmar, at least 700 injured

 Mocha largely spared the Bangladeshi city of Cox’s Bazar, which initially had been in the storm’s predicted path.
 Authorities had evacuated hundreds of thousands of people before the cyclone veered east.

-“The level of risk has reduced to a great extent in our Bangladesh,” Azizur Rahman, director of the Bangladesh Meteorological Department in Dhaka, told reporters.

-A feared storm surge from the Bay of Bengal did not materialize because the cyclone started crossing Bangladesh’s coast at low tide, Dhaka-based Jamuna TV station reported.

-About a dozen people were injured on Bangladesh’s Saint Martin’s Island, while some 300 homes were either destroyed or damaged, leading Bengali-language daily Prothom Alo reported.
+About a dozen people were injured on Saint Martin’s Island, while some 300 homes were either destroyed or damaged, leading Bengali-language daily Prothom Alo reported.

 U.N. agencies and aid workers in Bangladesh had prepositioned tons of dry food and dozens of ambulances in the refugee camps that house more than 1 million Rohingya Muslims who fled persecution in Myanmar.